 Pulling permits: A permit is usually required in most counties and from the power company any time you're replacing a home's main electrical equipment or doing a significant amount of rewiring.
 The cost of the permit is often included in your electrician's bill, but be sure to ask.
 With the permit comes an inspection to ensure the work meets code.

 Legitimate licensing: If your state requires electricians to be licensed, check that the license is current.
 Poor wire connections, overloaded circuits, improper grounding and broken safety elements on an electrical panel are just a few of the problems that can arise from bad workmanship.
 To check an electrician's licensing, refer to the Angie’s List License Check tool.
+You should also protect yourself by verifying the hold the appropriate bonding and insurance, including general liability and workers' compensation coverage.

 Specialization: Since companies specialize in different areas and scopes of work, it's important for homeowners to hire the right company.
 If a homeowner only wants to replace outlets and switches, then he or she probably shouldn't waste time calling commercial electricians that wire large buildings.